2-Local and local derivations on Jordan matrix rings over commutative involutive rings: 2-Local derivations on the Jordan ring of self-adjoint matrices over an involutive commutative ring

-The proof of Theorem \ref{3.11} is also valid for Jordan algebras of self-adjoint matrices over a commutative involutive algebra.
-Therefore, if we define a derivation, an inner derivation, a 2-local derivation, a 2-local inner derivation on Jordan algebras similarly to the case of Jordan Rings, then the following theorem takes place.
+The proof of Theorem \ref{3.11} is also valid for Jordan algebras of self-adjoint matrices over a commutative involutive associative algebra.
+Therefore, if we define a derivation, an inner derivation, a 2-local derivation, a 2-local inner derivation on Jordan algebras similarly to the case of Jordan rings, then the following theorem takes place.

-\begin{theorem} Let $\mathcal{A}$ be a unital commutative involutive algebra, and let $H_n(\mathcal{A})$ be the Jordan algebra of all self-adjoint $n\times n$ matrices over $\mathcal{A}$.
-Then any 2-local inner derivation on the matrix Jordan algebra $H_n(\mathcal{A})$ is a derivation. \end{theorem}
+\begin{theorem} Let $\mathcal{A}$ be a unital commutative involutive associative algebra, and let $H_n(\mathcal{A})$ be the Jordan algebra of all self-adjoint $n\times n$ matrices over $\mathcal{A}$.
+Then any 2-local inner derivation on the Jordan algebra $H_n(\mathcal{A})$ is a derivation. \end{theorem}